samelement/ACS-M1128/README.md

   obj.onReconnect = callbackOnReconnect; // optional callback
   obj.onWiFiConfigChanged = callbackOnWiFiConfigChanged; // optional callback

-  // apTimeout is timeout for ESP when it works as soft AP.
+  // apTimeout is a timeout for ESP when it works as soft AP.
-  // use timeout for low battery powered device to make sure ESP not work as AP too long.
+  // use apTimeout for low battery powered device to make sure ESP not work as AP too long.
-  // optional timeout in ms. Default is 0, which means no timeout.
-If 0 then callbackOnAPTimeout is not required obj.apTimeout = 120000;
+  // apTimeout is in ms. Default is 0, which means no timeout.

-  // triggered only if apTimeout greater than 0ms.
+  // When apTimeout has passed, it will trigger onAPTimeout. obj.apTimeout = 120000;

+  // if apTimeout > 0 and and apTimeout has passed, it will trigger a callback you can define here.
-  // if  apTimeout > 0 and this callback is not defined then after timeout will goes to deep sleep. obj.onAPTimeout = callbackOnAPTimeout;
+  // if this callback is not defined then after timeout it will goes to deep sleep. obj.onAPTimeout = callbackOnAPTimeout;

+  // wifiTimeout is a timeout for ESP to keep try to connect to a WiFi AP.
+  // wifiTimeout is in ms. Default is 0, which means no timeout.
+  // When wifiTimeout has passed, it will trigger onWiFiTimeout. obj.wifiTimeout = 120000;

+  // if wifiTimeout > 0 and and wifiTimeout has passed, it will trigger a callback you can define here.
+  // if this callback is not defined then after timeout it will goes to deep sleep. obj.onWiFiTimeout = callbackOnWiFiTimeout;

   ESP.wdtEnable(8000); // if you wish to enable watchdog obj.init(client,true,SerialDEBUG); // pass client, set clean_session=true, use debug (optional).